rezachalak/backup-zen/README.md

 # Automated Database Backup

-This repository contains backup scripts for MySQL, MongoDB, and PostgreSQL databases.
+This repository contains backup scripts for MySQL, MongoDB, and PostgreSQL databases based on best practices.
 These scripts perform automated backups on a daily and monthly basis, rotating backups for a specified number of times.

+## Main features

+- Full backup from MySQL, PostgreSQL, MongoDB
+- Skipping specified databases
+- Specifying the weekly backup day from (Monday-Sunday) and number of days/weeks to keep weekly backups
+- Syncing dumped files with AWS S3 bucket
+- Reading secret variables from kubernetes secrets

 ## Getting Started